CopyNE: Better Contextual ASR by Copying Named Entities

 \subsection{Results}

-\paragraph{Analysis about $\gamma$.} We first investigate the influence of the threshold of copying confidence $\gamma$.
-Figure \ref{fig:cp_threshold} displays the CER variation of our CopyNE on the Aishell and Aishell-NE dev sets for different $\gamma$ values.
-Our results reveal that the model's effectiveness in using the copy mechanism is impaired when the confidence is low.
-And the CER initially decreases as $\gamma$ increases.
-As the threshold grows, the model is constrained to perform copying actions when it has a higher confidence, which to some extent improves the reliability of the copying process.
-However, when the threshold becomes larger (i.e., above 0.9), the model has limited chances to choose to copy entities, leading to a rise in the error rate.
-This is due to the difficulty in triggering the copying mechanism, which makes it challenging for our approach to be effective.
-These findings demonstrate that $\gamma$ has a significant impact, and a appropriate $\gamma$ value can enhance the robustness of our model.
-Therefore, we set $\gamma$ to 0.9 in all subsequent experiments and discussions to enhance the robustness of our model.
+\paragraph{Analysis about $\gamma$.} We first investigate the influence of the copy threshold $\gamma$ during inference.
+Figure \ref{fig:cp_threshold} illustrates how the CER changed on the Aishell dev and Aishell-NE dev with different $\gamma$ values.
+Our findings reveal that when the threshold is low, the CER is high, indicating that copying results in more errors when the model copies entities with low confidence.
+As we increase the $\gamma$, the CER decreases, indicating improved reliability of our CopyNE when the model had higher confidence.
+However, when the threshold becomes too high (above 0.9), the model has fewer opportunities to choose to copy entities, resulting in a higher CER.
+This happens because it becomes more difficult for the model to trigger the copy mechanism.
+So, we set $\gamma$ to 0.9 for all experiments and discussions to enhance the robustness of our model.